jpedro/king-rules/README.md

 ## Motivation

-This came out of a desire to deploy development branches in kubernetes **without** creating a new ingress *all the time*.
-Creating it normally requires time to provision a cloud specific load balancer and that can take minutes to become active and accept traffic.
-And extra costs.
+This came out of a desire to deploy development branches in kubernetes **WITHOUT** creating a new ingress *ALL THE TIME*.
+Creating it requires time to provision a cloud specific load balancer and that can take minutes to become active and accept traffic.
+And incur in extra costs.

 Instead we re-use the same ingress and just attach new rules as needed.